jrfnl/clearPHP/rules/no-useless-argument-reference.md

 <!-- Good Practices -->
 # No Useless Reference Arguments

 Arguments may be passed by reference, allowing the called method to modify the content.
-If the method doesn't modify the content, then passing a reference is useless, as PHP will optimizes the call itself.
+If the method doesn't modify the content, then passing a reference is useless, as PHP will optimize the call itself.

 ```php
 <?php